 Work can be stressful under any of these circumstances, and many of us face more than one of these on any given day.

 Adding to the frustration is the sense that there just isn’t much we can do to change any of these things.
 We feel like victims of circumstance.

 But there are things you can do.
 Because no matter what stressors you face, you have a choice in how you choose to face them.

 I learned this by accident, but it has been a valuable lesson just the same.
 And it has helped me tremendously over the years.

 My formative years were spent in consulting.
 That’s a unique way to work in that you are working shoulder to shoulder with people on some of their most important and exciting projects.

-You have to have a somewhat dispassionate view.
-You need to be able to evaluate things objectively.
+You have to have a dispassionate view of things and be able to evaluate everything as objectively as possible.